 We live in a fast-paced, highly populated society that involves a lot of moving around, and subsequently, we rely on our cars to get us where we need to be.
-Gas mileage, traffic congestion, costly accidents and parking are just some of the problems that complicate our everyday dependence on vehicles.
+Gas mileage, traffic congestion, costly auto accidents and parking challenges are just some of the problems that complicate our everyday dependence on vehicles.

 The ability for people to efficiently mitigate all of these issues doesn’t seem to improve much beyond where we are today, which led various engineers to question if there is a better way for us to use our cars.